geofflangenderfer/geofflangenderfer.com/content/posts/how-to-deal-with-knowledge-work-frustration.md

 ## Conclusion
 Knowing when to switch contexts is hard.
 Don't let analysis paralysis stop you from experimenting.
-Getting started is more important than picking the most optimal strategy to start.
+Getting started is more important than picking the most optimal strategy.
 With time and data, you will adapt.

 Compare different strategies by comparing pleasure-seeking behavior and deep work logged.
 Short-term, switch contexts sooner than later because perseverance levels are fixed.
 Long-term, push yourself a bit outside your comfort levels.
 This will improve your perseverance capacity.